ChrstphrHll/npc_gen/students/Tyego Sinaht.md

 # Tyego Sinaht
 ---
 ### Description
-- Elf Monk from Beleriand
+- Elf Monk from Aldercrown Empire
 - 3rd year Protection student in Fiesn
-- long wavy white hair that's put up, Pale Blue eyes, and Light skin
+- short straight lighter blonde hair that's messy, Pale Blue eyes, and Light skin
 - Is Friendly and Experimental, and has Power as their ideal

 ### Organizations